 COVID19 Prevention Checklist Industry Guidance

-This is one of many industry guidance documents the State is preparing for businesses so they can be prepared to meet health guidelines and reopen safely.
-Please make sure you pair this document with the general guidance document that applies to all industries, which is available on maine.gov/decd.
+This is one of many guidance documents the State is preparing for organizations so they can be prepared to meet health guidelines and reopen safely.
+Please make sure you pair this document with the general guidance document that applies to all sectors, which is available on maine.gov/decd.

 Please note: This document may be updated as additional information and resources become available.

 Phase 2: Community Sports

 General Guidance for Community Sports Activities (Updated 9/1/20)

 Community sports activities for both youth and adults require careful consideration during the COVID-19 pandemic.
 Health experts recognize the role of outdoor recreation and exercise in promoting mental health, physical fitness, and cognitive development.
 Reducing exposure to respiratory droplets through physical distancing and face coverings, as well as increased hand hygiene and avoidance of shared and common touch items, remain the primary tools to mitigate the spread of COVID-19.
 Because of the increased possibility of infection through droplets, vigorous exercise in closely confined spaces should be avoided.

 At this time, outdoor training with physical distancing may be prudent.
 These guidelines focus on maximizing opportunities for physical distancing and keeping small, stable cohorts of participants whenever possible.
 This guidance includes best practices recommended by the U.S. Centers for Disease Control and Prevention, Aspen Institute, and guidance documents from several states.

 Students attending school and students participating in any group sporting activity (club, community or school-based) represent the mixing of cohorts that schools are attempting to use for their public health protection measures.
 This increased mixing creates a high risk for potential spread both within schools and between schools and therefore this guidance must be diligently followed.

 Sports activities present multiple challenges in the effective use of primary prevention strategies.
 These challenges include: